OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 Our preliminary studies indicate that the IP6-induced dimerization of the Btk PH-TH module is very weak, with a dissociation constant that is likely to be greater than 100 μM.
 It might appear counter-intuitive that IP6 can markedly accelerate activation at 2 μM Btk concentration, well below the dissociation constant.
 A simple calculation shows that even a modest increase in a small dimer population can lead to a sharp change in the rate of activation because the reaction is autocatalytic.
 The initial production of phosphorylated Btk drives the further production of this species at an accelerating rate (Figure 9—figure supplement 1B).

-## Speculations about the mechanism of IP6 activation
+### Speculations about the mechanism of IP6 activation

 Our failure to detect stable dimers of the Btk PH-TH module or of full-length Btk in the presence of IP6 suggests that the monomeric PH-TH module has a conformation different from the one seen in crystal structures, which all show the same dimer contact.
 The high protein concentration in the crystal lattice (∼30 mM) presumably drives the formation of the Saraste dimer, which is otherwise not favored.

 Molecular dynamics simulations suggest that the conformation of the PH-TH module seen in the Saraste dimer is unstable when the protein is monomeric.
-We initiated molecular dynamics trajectories using a monomeric PH-TH module from a crystal structure which contained neither IP
+We initiated molecular dynamics trajectories using a monomeric PH-TH module from a crystal structure which contained neither IP6 nor IP4.
+Within the first 30 ns of simulation, the β3-β4 hairpin bent towards the core of the PH-TH module (Figure 9A and Figure 9—figure supplement 1A), and Phe 44, at the heart of the Saraste dimer interface, changed its conformation and packed against the other three interfacial residues, Tyr 42, Ile 9, and IIe 95 (Figure 9A).
+This conformational change closed the dimer interface, burying the interfacial residues.

 ![Figure 9.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig9-v2.jpg)

-**Figure 9.:** 6.(A) Fluctuations of the PH-TH module during a molecular dynamic simulation.
+**Figure 9.:** (A) Fluctuations of the PH-TH module during a molecular dynamic simulation.
 An instantaneous structure (t = 100 ns) from a 100 ns simulation of the PH-TH module shows a conformational change that closes the Saraste dimer interface (middle panel).
 Replacing these hydrophobic residues (IIe 9, Tyr 42, Phe 44 and Ile 95) with alanine prevents the dimer interface from closing in the simulations (lower panel).
 Although the β3/β4 loop becomes more dynamic, it remains open (see Figure 9–figure supplement 1).
 Binding of IP6 may shift the equilibrium between open and closed conformations.
 (B) Activation of the Btk R52E/K49E mutant (2 μM).
 Arg 52 and Lys 49 are two residues in the peripheral binding site.
-Mutation of these two residues to glutamate reduces the local charge at the peripheral site by a net four units, and results in Btk activation.DOI: http://dx.doi.org/10.7554/eLife.06074.021
+Mutation of these two residues to glutamate reduces the local charge at the peripheral site by a net four units, and results in Btk activation.

 ![Figure 9—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig9-figsupp1-v2.jpg)

 **Figure 9—figure supplement 1.:** (A) Fluctuations in the β3/β4 loop of the wild-type PH-TH module and its I9A/Y42A/F44A/I95A variant.
 Each trajectory was sampled every 1 ns.
 The instantaneous structures are aligned using the crystal structure as the reference.
 The r.m.s. deviation was calculated for the backbone of residues 36 through 57 of the PH-TH domain.
 (B) Simulations of the kinetics of Btk autophosphorylation.
 We consider a very simple two-step Michaelis–Menten model for autophosphorylation, in which two Btk molecules first form an encounter complex, followed by phosphorylation of one of the two molecules in the complex.
 We assume that the rate of complex formation increases if IP6 is bound, and that the catalytic rate constant for phosphorylation of the other increases if one of the two Btk molecules is phosphorylated.
+This model is described by the following reaction scheme:

+$$
+Btk+Btk⇌k_{−1}k_{1}Btk·Btk,
+$$

+$$
+Btk·Btk→k_{2}pBtk+Btk,
+$$

+$$
+pBtk+Btk⇌k_{−3}k_{3}pBtk·pBtk,
+$$

+$$
+pBtk·Btk→k_{4}pBtk+pBtk.
+$$

-This model is described by the following reaction scheme:(1)Btk+Btk⇌k−1k1Btk·Btk,(2)Btk·Btk→k2pBtk+Btk,(3)pBtk+Btk⇌k−3k3pBtk·pBtk,The on-rate for a diffusion-limited encounter between two proteins is in the range of 10(4)pBtk·Btk→k4pBtk+pBtk.8 to 107 M−1s−1.
+The on-rate for a diffusion-limited encounter between two proteins is in the range of 108 to 107 M−1s−1.
 We assume that in the absence of IP6 the on-rate for Btk dimer formation is much slower than this (k1 = k3 = 104 M−1s−1) and that IP6 binding increases the on-rate by 10-fold (k1 = k3 = 105 M−1s−1).
 The dissociation rate constant is chosen so that the dissociation constant is 2 mM and 200 μM in the absence and presence of IP6, respective (k-1 = k-3 = 20 s−1).
 The catalytic constant (k4) for activated Btk is set to 1.0 s−1, comparable to the values determined for other tyrosine kinases, such as Src and ZAP70 (Mukherjee et al., 2013).
 We assume that the catalytic constant is 10-fold smaller for unphosphorylated Btk (k2 = 0.1 s−1).
 To compare with our experimental data, the initial concentration of Btk was set at 1 μM.
 The integration of the differential kinetic equations was done using BerkeleyMadonna (http://www.berkeleymadonna.com/).
-As shown in the diagram, the autophosphorylation kinetics generated by this simple reaction scheme is consistent with the experimentally observed kinetics.DOI: http://dx.doi.org/10.7554/eLife.06074.022
+As shown in the diagram, the autophosphorylation kinetics generated by this simple reaction scheme is consistent with the experimentally observed kinetics.

 The hydrophobicity of the dimer interface drove the observed conformational change.
 Molecular dynamics simulations initiated from crystal structures but with the four interfacial residues substituted by alanine reduced the extent of conformational change in this area (Figure 9A).
 The peripheral binding site for IP6 is adjacent to the β3-β4 hairpin that folds in and closes the dimer interface in the simulation.
 Thus, one effect of IP6 binding may be to stabilize the open form of the hairpin.